Equilibrium with Heterogeneous Information Flows: Construction of the PCE

-\begin{rem} We end this section with the following remark.
-The argument just presented follows almost exactly\cite{MR4192554}, and one need not require $X$ to be an OU process to establish equilibria.
-However, to establish equilibrium over the remaining $N-1$ jumps and intervals of continuous trading we do exploit the OU structure as it yields effective endowments that are linear-quadratic in the factor process and signals.
-For general processes $X$, the endowments are governed by solutions to certain Cauchy PDEs which do not admit explicit forms.
-Thus, even though there are fairly general conditions (c.f. \cite{AnthZit10}) conditions under which equilibria over the jump exist, it is very difficult to establish equilibria over the continuous time intervals, primarily because one cannot verify endogenous market completeness.
-Indeed, to use known results (c.f. \cite{anderson2008equilibrium, MR3131287, MR3590708}) one must verify conditions on implicit equilibrium quantities (e.g. the price at time $S_{t_N-}$) and not on explicit functions as in the afore-mentioned papers.
+\begin{rem} Equilibrium over $[t_n,1]$ could be established following the arguments of \cite{MR4192554} (suitably altering the noise trader convention there-in), and one may allow $X$ to be a rather general time-homogenous diffusion.
+However, to establish equilibrium over the remaining $N-1$ intervals of continuous trading (not to mention the jumps), we exploit the OU structure, as it yields effective endowments that are explicitly replicable (i.e. without appealing to martingale representation).
+For general processes $X$ this is not the case, and one must assume, then verify, market completeness.
+Unfortunately, it is very difficult to do this, because known results (c.f. \cite{anderson2008equilibrium, MR3131287, MR3590708}) require non-degeneracy and regularity conditions on the terminal payoff (here $S_{(t_n)-}, n=2,...,N$) and effective random endowments.
+While in those papers, these values were explicit functions of the factor process, in our setting they are implicit equilibrium quantities.
 For this reason, we consider the OU process and leave extensions to general processes for future research. \end{rem}

-\section{Equilibrium over a jump}
+\subsection{Equilibrium over a jump}